pp4rs/2024-uzh-installation-guide/docs/python.md

 ## Installing Miniforge Python for Mac
 !!!
 Note "Department Managed Macs"
     Go to [Miniconda Homepage](https://conda.io/miniconda.html) and either install the latest version of "Miniconda3 macOS Intel x86 64-bit pkg" or "Miniconda3 macOS Apple M1 64-bit pkg", depending on whether you have an older Intel or newer Apple Silicon Mac.
 Accept all defaults during installation.
-Open a terminal and [verify your install](#verifying-your-installation)
+Open a new terminal and [verify your install](#verifying-your-installation)

 Install using Homebrew.
 In your terminal type the following and press return: